Brogolem35/markov_str/README.md

 ## License

-markov_str is licensed under the MIT license.
-Feel free to fork and use however you like.
+markov_str is licensed under the MPL-2.0 license.
+You can use it in both open-source software of different licenses and proprietary software as long as changes to the original code is shared under the same license.

 ## Contributing